Skip to content

 In 2022, 212 First Nations people died by suicide (an age-standardised rate of 29.9 per 100,000 population).
 Suicide was the fifth leading cause of death among First Nations people, and the 17th leading cause of death for non-Indigenous Australians (ABS 2023a).
 It was the leading cause of death for First Nations people aged 15–44 years and third leading cause of death for First Nations people aged 1–14 (ABS 2023a).

-From 2010 to 2022, the age-standardised rate of suicide among First Nations people fluctuated, from a low of 18.9 per 100,000 population in 2012 to a high of 29.9 per 100,000 population in 2022, based on preliminary data.
-This was a greater fluctuation compared to rates for non-Indigenous Australians over the same period (AIHW 2023) (Figure 1; Table SP.2).
+From 2010 to 2021, the age-standardised rate of suicide among First Nations people fluctuated, from a low of 18.9 per 100,000 population in 2012 to a high of 27.9 per 100,000 population in 2020.
+There was a break in the series in 2022 due to improvements in deriving Indigenous status in New South Wales (see Figure 1 Notes).
+The rate for 2022 was 29.9 per 100,000.
+There was no break in series for non-Indigenous Australians (AIHW 2023) (Figure 1; Table SP.1).

 Export